cffdrs/website_en/docs/tutorials.md

 ```

 #### Find the timezone and UTC offset
 Date and Time are important to calculate the time of sunrise and sunset.
 The UTC timezone offset is a required input for the FWI2025 function.
-The 'lutz' library has functions to get the timezone of the weather station, based on Latitude and Longitude.
-First, make a dataframe with all the unique stations including ID, Latitude and Longitude.
+The 'lutz' library has functions to get the timezone of the weather station, based on latitude and longitude.
+First, make a dataframe with all the unique stations including ID, latitude and longitude.

 ```r
 stations <- cbind(data$id, data$lat, data$long)